dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 </ion-content>
 ```

 Next, prompt the user to sign in with some text as well as an `<ion-button>` [button component](https://ionicframework.com/docs/api/button).
-We’ll implement the `click` handler in a bit.
+You’ll implement the `click` handler in a bit.

 ```html
 <ion-header>